ksh168/smolink-url_shortener/README.md

 :white_check_mark: Support for ftp[s]

-* [ ] Ability to view stats for individual links by adding "-stats" to URL
+:white_check_mark: Ability to view stats for individual links by adding "/stats" to URL

 * [ ] User can create a account and then generate and manage all the links and their stats from there